kutec/tssync/_drafts/2015-09-27-wordpress-singular-vs-single.md

 ac_is_copyprotect:
   - "1"
 ---
-The <a href="https://codex.wordpress.org" target="_blank" rel="nofollow">WordPress Codex</a> has very well documented for developers.
+<blockquote>The <a href="https://codex.wordpress.org" target="_blank" rel="nofollow">WordPress Codex</a> has very well documented for developers.
 However, there are few things you'll only face, while come to certain situation.
 There are many <a href="https://codex.wordpress.org/Conditional_Tags" target="_blank" rel="nofollow">conditional tags</a> in WordPress but some tags remain confusing to understand by their names.
-This article will focus on the difference between `is_singular()` and `is_single()`.
+This article will focus on the difference between `is_singular()` and `is_single()`.</blockquote>
 First, let's understand the term and then we will see an example.
 <h2>The Difference</h2>
 To make it simple, I would say `is_singular()` targets all the templates with `content-{something}.php` files name in your theme.